DineshMadderla/DineshMadderla/README.md

 I'm a Full Stack Developer with a keen interest in web development, specializing in the MERN stack.
 I enjoy creating robust, scalable applications and solving challenging problems.

 - 🔭 Currently working on personal web projects using MERN stack.
-- 🌱 Continuously improving skills in GraphQL and UX/UI Design.
+- 🌱 Continuously improving skills.
 - 💬 Reach out for discussions about JavaScript, TypeScript, and backend development.

 ## TechStack